 >

-> Then ensure that algokit is available on the PATH by running pipx ensurepath and restarting the terminal.
+> Ensure that ~/.local/bin is on your PATH and restart the terminal.

 Troubleshooting